 Also, a Material Volume Table could be added.

 Cut and Fill Method is a powerful analytical approach to managing your earthworks.
 To be able to use it, you will need elevation information for your field.
 The ability to have access to accurate high-resolution elevation data instead of having to perform costly surveys to manage your projects is very important and can reduce the design cost and time effectively.
-Now, with Plex-Earth 5D, you can have access to high-quality elevation points and terrain data within seconds.
-You can see it for yourself by starting your free trial today.
+Now, with Plex-Earth, you can have access to high-quality elevation points and terrain data within seconds.